 The standard scales of unit costs can be process-based, aiming at covering through a best approximation the real costs of delivering an operation.
 It can also be outcome-based or defined on both process and outcome (cf. example in section 6.5.3, page 46).

+Managing authorities should also take into consideration the impact the different set-ups will have in terms of justification of the eligible costs.

 A managing authority can set out different scales of unit costs applicable to different activities.

-The payment scheme can also set out intermediary payments on the basis of declared implemented process or outcome units.
-But in any case the grant is paid on the basis of the physical progress of the operation, without justification of underlying real costs.